microsoft/workshop-library/nlp-tensorflow/README.md

 - Perform a text classification task using the AG NEWS dataset
 - Convert text into numbers that can be represented as tensors
-- Create a Bag-of-words text representation
+- Create a Bag-of-Words text representation
 - Automatically calculate Bag-of-Words vectors with TensorFlow